CrisAlex10/python-converter/README.md

 # python-converter
-A simple code to convert currencies
+A simple code to convert currencies using an API from open exchange rates.